Skip to Content

 3 Greek Yogurt Bowl Ideas

-3 delicious yogurt bowl ideas: tropical, granola, and chocolate!
+3 easy and delicious Greek yogurt bowl ideas: tropical, granola, and chocolate!
+These are a great addition to your meal rotation!

 Three ideas for yogurt bowls: granola, chocolate, and tropical!

-Here’s a little secret: yogurt bowls are nearly as easy as cold cereal and much healthier.
+Here’s a little secret: Greek yogurt bowls are nearly as easy as cold cereal and more nutritious and higher in protein.
 You can literally scoop some yogurt up, sprinkle on some fruit and nuts, and call it breakfast.

 My kids eat it for breakfast ALL the time.
 They never seem to tire of it, which makes my life easier!

-Today I’m sharing three yummy yogurt bowl ideas so you can rotate through them all week!
+Today I’m sharing three yummy Greek yogurt breakfast bowls so you can rotate through them all week!
 Each one only requires 6 or less ingredients, putting them low on the hassle scale.

 Kalona SuperNatural Greek yogurt on a marble surface with ingredients around it.